 8. How many students live on campus?

-Over 1,500 students (nearly 9 out of every 10) live in our 13 residence halls at the College at Florham.
+Over 1,500 students (nearly 9 out of every 10) live in our 13 residence halls at the Florham Campus.
 About 750 freshmen students (about 6 out of every 10) live on the Metropolitan Campus.

 9. How close are you to New York City?

 The Big Apple is only a short train or bus ride away from both our campuses.
-The Metropolitan Campus is just 10 miles from Manhattan; at the College at Florham, you can walk to nearby Convent Station and be in the City within 45 minutes by train.
+The Metropolitan Campus is just 10 miles from Manhattan; at the Florham Campus, you can walk to nearby Convent Station and be in the City within 45 minutes by train.

 New York is an essential part of the FDU experience.
 Our students regularly go to NYC for class assignments and field trips; they’re selected as interns with top international companies; and when they want to have fun, New York’s cultural, social and historic treasures are there for the taking.